-Basically, you’re throwing an around the world, and then a reverse around the world.
+Basically, you’re throwing an around the world and then reverse around the world.
 The only part that might be hard to master is reversing the direction the yoyo is swinging.
 The trick is to really whip your hand in a quick, sharp motion.

 The step in the brain twister is throwing a fast sleeper.

 Then, take your free index finger and push it into the string.
 Then bring your yoyo hand down and bring the string into the notch of the yoyo facing you.
 Now, move your yoyo finger up and towards your body, while moving your other finger forward and down.
 This moves the yoyo up and eventually causes it to swing away from you.

 Next, move your yoyo finger towards you while pushing your other finger out in front of you.
 This changes the direction the yoyo is spinning, and it will propel the yoyo over your index finger.
 Release the yoyo and then wake it back up.

 Mastering these yoyo tricks is well worth the time and effort required.
 Yoyo tricks are a great way to entertain people at parties.
 It’s not a common skill among adults, so it will make you truly unique and interesting.
 You’ll be able to do something no one else at the party can do, and you’ll quickly become the most interesting person there.

 But yoyo tricks are just for impressing other people.
 Lots of people are looking for ways to limit their screen time now, and yoyos are a great way to do that.
 As much fun as it is to watch someone doing tricks with a yoyo, it’s even more fun to be the person doing the tricks.
 Knowing yoyo tricks is a great way to pass the time without being glued to a screen.